MrHsiehVCS/unit6-pp/README.md

 ### PART B Sample Run

-*Note:* Gameplay does not have to match the given example exactly (have some fun with it!) but it should go through the same general flow, and account for upper/lowercase, and also for invalid input.
+*Note:* Wording does not have to match the given example exactly (have some fun with it!) but it should go through the same general flow, and account for upper/lowercase, and also for invalid input.
+Gameplay will be manually graded by Mr. Hsieh.
+He will try his best to break your game.

 ```java
 Welcome to Blackjack!
 What is your name?
 MrHsieh